dribnet/purvs/README.md

 ## PS2 MDDN 242 2018
 ## AQUA FONT
+Tuesday 12th June
+I have completed my numbers and now im going back over and touching up and letters that dont suit the style.

 Mon 11th June
 I have finished the alphabet, now I need to do numbers 0-9 below.